A Tiny C (x86_64) Function Hooking Library

 You can find the cdl86 source code here.

-This project was inspired by some reverse engineering research I did for my undergraduate thesis.
+This project was inspired by some reverse engineering research I did for my ECE research project.

 Questions, comments?
 Please send a plain-text email to root@lunar.sh with a descriptive subject line and we will try get back to you!